 Fremantle is one of Western Australia’s most frequented and popular urban centres in the State – a historic Port city that attracts residents and visitors in their millions annually.

-Westport is about to make an announcement on the future of Fremantle Ports – with most options touting Port infrastructure development to be focused on Kwinana in the medium term.
+Westport announcement on the future of Fremantle Ports – with most options touting Port infrastructure development to be focused on Kwinana in the medium term.
 The Kwinana Industries Council (KIC), Australian Marine Complex (AMC) and Defence activities including engineering, communications and professional personnel are all on track for significant growth in the short term.

 As the closest urban centre to the project we would like the opportunity to promote the benefits that a Fremantle residential base can provide to these workers.
 Yet there is no consideration to the role of effective transport links for residents and employees to help facilitate this growth.